gokillboss/BobYard-Challenge-Dai-Ho/README.md

 ## 🧠 Notes

 * All comments are posted as "Admin".
+* Hit the Like is count from Admin
 * Backend supports full CRUD.
 UI currently supports Add + Delete.
 * Sorting by "Newest" or "Top" (likes).